siddhi-io/www/en/docs/docs/siddhi-as-a-kubernetes-microservice.md

 This `kubectl` execution in the siddhi operator will do the following tasks.

-1. Create NATS cluster and streaming cluster since user did not specify it.
+1. Create a NATS cluster and streaming cluster since the user did not specify it.
-1. Parse the given siddhi app and create two partial siddhi apps(passthrough and failover).
-Then deploy both apps in seperate deployments to distribute I/O time.
+1. Parse the given siddhi app and create two partial siddhi apps(passthrough and process).
+Then deploy both apps in separate deployments to distribute I/O time.
 Check health of the siddhi runner and make deployments up and running.
 1. Create a service for passthrough app.
-1. Create a ingress rule that maps to passthrough service.
+1. Create an ingress rule that maps to passthrough service.

-After a successful deployment your kubernetes cluster should have these artifacts.
+After a successful deployment, your kubernetes cluster should have these artifacts.

 ```sh
 $ kubectl get SiddhiProcesses